ligato/docs/docs/testing/robot-framework-guide.md

 ### Test body

 Test cases use keywords from our libraries.
-After configuration, setup and teardown you can start with testing.
+After configuration, setup and teardown, you can start with testing.
-Before starting the test, it is a good practice to check whether there is no existing configuration from previous runs.
+Before starting the test, it is good practice to check whether there is any configuration remaining from previous runs.
 ```robot
 Show Something Before Setup
     ${interfaces}=    vpp_term: Show Interfaces    agent_vpp_1
 ```
 This shows only the configuration.
-You can use keywords comparing output, or check if the output is empty(used in next step- Interface Not Exists).
+You can use keywords comparing output, or check if the output is empty.
-The next step is to configure something (in example interface):
+The next step is to configure something (an example interface):
 ```robot
 Add Something
     vpp_term: Interface Not Exists  node=agent_vpp_1    mac=${MAC_TAP1}
     Put TAP Interface With IP    node=agent_vpp_1    name=${NAME_TAP1}    mac=${MAC_TAP1}    ip=${IP_TAP1}    prefix=${PREFIX}    host_if_name=linux_${NAME_TAP1}
 ```

-Every configuration must be checked (sometimes a timeout is needed, in that case, use the Wait Until keyword):
+Every configuration must be checked.
+In some cases, a timeout is needed for that case, use the `Wait Until` keyword):
 ```robot
 Check Something Is Created
     ${interfaces}=       vat_term: Interfaces Dump    node=agent_vpp_1
     Wait Until Keyword Succeeds   ${WAIT_TIMEOUT}   ${SYNC_SLEEP}    vpp_term: Interface Is Created    node=agent_vpp_1    mac=${MAC_TAP1}
     ${actual_state}=    vpp_term: Check TAP interface State    agent_vpp_1    ${NAME_TAP1}    mac=${MAC_TAP1}    ipv4=${IP_TAP1}/${PREFIX}    state=${UP_STATE}
 ```

-Always is good add other configuration from same thing and check if is created(delete "No Operation" and use same configuration from "Add Something" and "Check Something Is Created".
-You need only change interface name, mac, ip):
+It is alway useful to add a similar configuration and verify if it has been deleted.
+You can delete "No Operation" and use the same configuration from "Add Something" and "Check Something Is Created".
+You need only change the interface name, mac, ip and so on:
 ```robot
 Add Something_Other
     No Operation